Mario Mitaj: Al-Ittihad

-On 3 September 2024, Mitaj was loaned to Saudi Pro League club Al-Ittihad for one year, with an option to buy.
+On 3 September 2024, Mitaj joined Saudi Pro League club Al-Ittihad on a season-long loan deal until the end of the 2024–25 season, with an option for the Saudi club to purchase him permanently.
 The fee was reported to be around €1.2 million.
-During his loan spell, he quickly established himself as a regular starter for the Saudi side, making 18 league appearances and scoring once.
+During his loan spell, he established himself as a regular starter for the Saudi side, making 18 league appearances and scoring once.
+On 31 January 2025, Al-Ittihad activated the purchase option and signed Mitaj on a permanent basis, reportedly for a fee of around €4 million, securing him on a long-term contract.
 Having missed match action since 1 February due to injury, Mitaj returned to the starting lineup against Al-Riyadh under coach Laurent Blanc.
-Mitaj played a key role in Al-Ittihad’s title-winning campaign, helping the club secure the 2024–25 Saudi Pro League championship in his debut season.
-Alongside the league triumph, Al-Ittihad also won the King’s Cup, completing a domestic double in the 2024–25 season — the club’s first since 2018.
-He featured prominently in the King’s Cup, including playing 105 minutes in the quarter-final win over Al-Hilal decided by penalties, and starting in the final, where Al-Ittihad defeated Al-Qadisiya 3–1 to lift the trophy.
-He also registered an assist in a 2–0 league victory over Al-Fateh in November 2024, which temporarily placed Al-Ittihad at the top of the standings.
-On 31 January 2025, Al-Ittihad exercised their option and purchased Mitaj for a reported fee of €4 million.
+Mitaj contributed to Al-Ittihad's title-winning campaign, helping the club secure the 2024–25 Saudi Pro League championship in his debut season.
+Alongside the league triumph, Al-Ittihad also won the King's Cup, completing a domestic double for the first time since 2018.
+He featured in the King's Cup, including playing 105 minutes in the quarter-final victory over Al-Hilal, which was decided by penalties, and started in the final as Al-Ittihad defeated Al-Qadisiya 3–1 to lift the trophy.
+He also registered an assist in a 2–0 league victory over Al-Fateh in November 2024, a result that temporarily moved Al-Ittihad to the top of the league standings.

-In the 2025–26 season, Mitaj has appeared as a starter in two league matches so far, keeping one clean sheet and receiving a yellow card.
-Across all competitions, he has played three full matches in domestic Saudi competitions, without scoring or assisting.
-On 19 August 2025, Mitaj featured in the 2025 Saudi Super Cup semi-final against Al-Nassr, starting the match against five-time Ballon d'Or winner Cristiano Ronaldo as Al-Ittihad were eliminated following a 2–1 defeat.
-He made his AFC Champions League debut on 15 September 2025 in the group stage against Al-Wahda of the United Arab Emirates, playing the full 90 minutes in a 1–1 draw.
+In the 2025–26 season, Mitaj made 21 league appearances, scoring once and providing two assists.
+Across all competitions, he featured in 36 matches.
+On 19 August 2025, he started in the 2025 Saudi Super Cup semi-final against Al-Nassr, facing five-time Ballon d'Or winner Cristiano Ronaldo, as Al-Ittihad were eliminated following a 2–1 defeat.
+He made his AFC Champions League debut on 15 September 2025 against Al-Wahda in the group stage, playing the full 90 minutes in a 1–1 draw.

+Loan to Genoa

+On 31 July 2026, Mitaj joined Genoa on a season-long loan with an option to buy.

 International career

-Having grown up in Nea Ionia, Attica, Mitaj was eligible to represent both Albania and Greece.
-He chose to play for Albania, progressing through all national youth levels from under-17 to under-21.
+Born in Greece and a resident of Nea Ionia, Attica, Mitaj remained eligible to represent either Greece or Albania at international level but chose to represent Albania, initially progressing through national youth levels prior to making his senior debut.